Homemade Breakfast Sausage Patties

 - 2-1/2 pounds ground pork

-- In a large bowl, combine buttermilk and seasonings.
+- In a large bowl, combine the first 9 ingredients.
 Add pork; mix lightly but thoroughly.
 Shape into twenty 3-in. patties.

-In a large skillet coated with cooking spray, cook patties in batches over medium heat 5-6 minutes on each side or until a thermometer reads 160°.
+- In a large skillet coated with cooking spray, cook patties in batches over medium heat until a thermometer reads 160°, 5-6 minutes on each side.
 Remove to paper towels to drain.

-Freeze option: Wrap each cooked, cooled patty in plastic wrap; transfer to a resealable plastic freezer bag.
+Freeze option: Wrap each cooked, cooled patty; transfer to an airtight container.
 May be frozen for up to 3 months.To use, unwrap patties and place on a baking sheet coated with cooking spray.
-Bake at 350° for 15 minutes on each side or until heated through.
-Yield: 20 patties.
+Bake at 350° until heated through, about 15 minutes on each side.